CWE-617: Reachable Assertion

 Non-Compliant Code Example

-The code is checking for invalid arguments by using assertions.
+The non-compliant code example is checking for invalid arguments by using assertions.
 In this example, any positive integer between 1-709 inclusive is valid, and any other argument is invalid.

 If the script is run normally, the assertions will catch the invalid arguments.
 If the script is run in optimized mode, assertions are removed from the bytecode and the function will not work as intended.
 To simplify the exploit code, the specific exception raised by the argument is caught.